stn1slv/awesome-integration/README.md

 - [Bonita](https://github.com/bonitasoft/bonita-engine) - BPMN engine that comes with an optional development environment, a designer, an optional user interface and administrative tools.
 - [Cadence](https://github.com/uber/cadence) - Fault-Tolerant Stateful Code Platform.
 - [Camunda](https://github.com/camunda/camunda-bpm-platform) - An open-source workflow and decision automation platform.
-- [Conductor](https://github.com/Netflix/conductor) - Netflix’s Conductor is an orchestration engine that runs in the cloud.
+- [Conductor](https://github.com/Netflix/conductor) - Netflix Conductor is an orchestration engine that runs in the cloud.
 - [Elsa Core](https://github.com/elsa-workflows/elsa-core) -  A workflows library that enables workflow execution in any .NET Core application.
 - [Flowable](https://github.com/flowable/flowable-engine) - Provides a core set of open source business process engines that are compact and highly efficient.
 - [jBPM](https://www.jbpm.org/) - A toolkit for building business applications to help automate business processes and decisions.